TRUSTED BY OVER 82,000 GROWING BUMPS

 If you’re keen to support your pelvic health as your bump grows, here are some simple tips:

-This helps keep your pelvis level and reduces strain on the sacroiliac joints.
+1. Use a pillow between your knees and ankles: This helps keep your pelvis level and reduces strain on the sacroiliac joints.

-Modular pillows like Sleepybelly’s can be adjusted to support your bump, back, and knees as your pregnancy progresses.
+2. Choose a pillow that adapts to your body: Modular pillows like Sleepybelly’s can be adjusted to support your bump, back, and knees as your pregnancy progresses.

-Complement your rest with gentle pregnancy-safe stretches, squats, or prenatal yoga to keep those muscles functional and supported.
+3. Add pelvic floor-friendly movement: Complement your rest with gentle pregnancy-safe stretches, squats, or prenatal yoga to keep those muscles functional and supported.

 Final Thoughts: A Small Shift for a Big Impact

-You might not think a pillow could impact your pelvic floor — but when your body is working around the clock, every little bit of support makes a difference.
+You might not think a pillow could impact your pelvic floor, but when your body is working around the clock, every little bit of support makes a difference.

 By sleeping in better alignment, reducing pressure on your hips and pelvis, and giving your body the rest it needs, you're not just improving your sleep.
 You're investing in long-term pelvic health, preparing for birth, and setting the stage for smoother recovery.